 In April 2018, Regina Trips brought 20 young US Catholics to Italy for nine days of exploring Catholic history, spirituality and culture.
 Here are their photos and reflections on that experience in Rome, Norcia, Assisi and Florence.
 (Interested?
-Next, we go to Ireland and England in August – but hurry, as we close these Trips in mid-June!)
+We’re planning to do another like Trip to Rome, Assisi, and Umbria on June 13-June 21, 2020.
+Details HERE!)

 ANTIPASTO IN ROME: “I had expected to see a lot of beautiful churches, and eat some really good food.
 I was a little worried going into the trip that I was not going to fit in with everyone, because I do not regularly attend Latin Mass.
 Looking back, that seems like a stupid thing to be worried about!”

 AT THE PANTHEON IN ROME: “People came into this trip with all different backgrounds, and were open and accepting of one another.
 I also had some expectations for myself.
 This was my first experience on a religious trip of any kind.
 I wanted to go into this trip with an open mind, and really challenge myself to grow in holiness and knowledge of the Catholic faith through this experience.”